machikolacey/composermlacey/README.md

 Photos are downloaded from iStockphoto, using my account.
 I designed banner and uploaded to AWS S3 through Django admin.
 This project is using icons from FontAwesome.
 All texts are written by Machiko Lacey-Kimura.
+All product images, slider banners are created by Machiko Lacey-Kimura.

 ## media